JVKod/Recipe-App---React-and-Firebase/README.md

 *NOTE, user story (As a user I want the app to look more professional for a better user experience) has been added to Sprint 03

 *NOTE, user story (As a user, I would like to see the steps for each recipe so I know exactly how to make it from within the app) has been added to Sprint 03

+# Sprint 03

+*Watch video titled "recipe_App_Explained_Sprint_03" to see the completed user stories for Sprint 03

+*Unzip sprint03.zip, add your own node modules folder to it and open combined folder in VS CODE or similar IDE

+*These are the dependencies needed to be installed to the app,

+    "bootstrap": "^5.1.3",            npm install bootstrap
+    "firebase": "^9.6.7",             npm install firebase
+    "react-bootstrap": "^2.1.2",      npm install react-bootstrap
+    "react-firebase-hooks": "^5.0.3", npm install --save react-firebase-hooks
+    "react-router-dom": "^6.2.2",     npm install --save react-router-dom
+    "react-share": "^4.4.0",          npm install react-share

+*Run npm start